Zaptopod4001/UI_ImageAlphaTest/README.md

 ## About UI System and Sprites
-Unity UI hit test with alpha test is not very straight forward to create.
+Unity UI hit test with alpha check is not very straight forward to create.
 First of all there can textures with a single Sprite or there can be textures with several sprites like seen here:

 ![UI Image alpha test](/doc/ui_sprite_sheet.PNG)